 Workload tools can be used to track staff travel time specifically (either continuously or by sampling) to provide insight into the impact on workload and assist in better decision-making.
-This is particularly useful in Regional Health Authorities with multiple service sites.
+This is particularly useful in zones with multiple service sites.